-Dolly Walker and Kado Muir filed a claimant application over areas of the Goldfields in Western Australia in December 2000.
-The Native Title Registrar's delegate decided that the claim made in the application did not meet all of the conditions of the registration test on 24 August 2007, including conditions found in s.
-190B (the merit conditions).
-Subsequent to that decision, the applicant did not apply to the court for review of the decision pursuant to s.
+Dolly Walker and others filed an amended claimant application over areas of the Goldfields in Western Australia.
+The claim made in the amended application failed the registration test on 24 August 2007.
+Subsequent to the decision of the Native Title Registrar's delegate, the applicant did not apply to the court for review of the decision pursuant to s.
 190F(1).
 Reconsideration by the National Native Title Tribunal under s.
 190E(1) was not available in this case because that provision only applies to applications made, or amended, after 31 August 2008-see items 107 and 123 the Native Title (Technical Amendments) Act 2007 (Cwlth).